conorhodder/conorhodder.github.io/content/technical/2024-04-02_automating_businesses_with_ai.md

 The metrics showed that the JRPG genre was a lot more expensive to make and less profitable, with a lot worse reviews so I chose to drop those from the list.

-I slowly automated decision-making processes as much as possible - I need new ideas?
+I slowly automated decision-making processes as much as possible - need new ideas?
 Well let's find a way to generate those in a higher capacity, or more varied.
 I refined my prompting from vague "make me an idle game" to using more advanced techniques like N-shot prompting, and chain-of-thought prompting methods to try and get better examples out of my existing systems as well as refining my model on feedback from the already published games.